Typing at the speed of thought

 Learn touch typing.
 If you ever look at the keyboard for a key, start here.
 Your eyes should never leave the screen.

-• Command + arrows → jump to start/end of lines
+- Shift + Command + arrows → select to start/end of line

 If you're hitting backspace more than twice in a row or reaching for your mouse to move the cursor, you should have used a shortcut.